eoura2/Scrypted-HA-addon/README.md

 # Scrypted-HA-addon
-Koush/Scrypted add on for use in Home Assistant
+Experimental Koush/Scrypted add on for use in Home Assistant